 San Pedro Beach (Talipasak Beach)

 Tucked in the coastline of Barangay Talipasak, some thirty minutes ride from the downtown, is the privately owned San Pedro Beach Resort or commonly known as Talipasak Beach.

-With eight room cottages, a restaurant and a secluded beach, this resort offers a quiet and serene beach accommodation for as low as P600 per night on a fan room.
-The the resort, owned by Ms. Mina Mingowa (+639282730515), is popular for foreign backpackers.
+With eight room cottages, a restaurant and a secluded beach, this resort offers a quiet and serene beach accommodation for as low as P800 per night on a fan room.
+The the resort, owned by Ms. Mina Mingowa, contact number 639282730515, is popular for foreign backpackers.

-That’s just four beaches in mainland Romblon Island and there are probably more on the eastern seaboard and the neighboring islands.
+That’s just four beaches in mainland Romblon Island and there are probably more on the north and eastern seaboard and the neighboring islands such as Sabang Beach in Cajimos and other beaches in Agbudia Beach and Agtongo.
 But I hope those photos and descriptions are enough to convince you to visit Romblon.
 I guarantee you that it is a worthy trip!

 For more information on how to go, where to stay, what to do and other tips on going to Romblon Island, check out my Romblon Island Travel Guide.